RotorHazard/RotorHazard/doc/User Guide.md

 Heats are groups of pilots racing together simultaneously.
 Heats contain slots where you assign pilots who will race.
 Optional heat names can be added if desired.
 The number of slots available is determined by the hardware configuration of the timer.
 Each slot has a mode and assignment criteria.
 Heat slots may be set to *None* to prevent a pilot from being assigned.
 - "Pilot": directly assigns a pilot to this race slot
-- "Heat": Use the results of another heat when seeding this heat. when selected, choose the heat to seed from and the ranking position that will be used
+- "Heat": Use the results of another heat when seeding this heat.
+When selected, choose the heat to seed from and the ranking position that will be used
-- "Class": Use the results of a class when seeding this heat. when selected, choose the class to seed from and the ranking position that will be used
+- "Class": Use the results of a class when seeding this heat.
+When selected, choose the class to seed from and the ranking position that will be used

 If "Auto Frequency" is on, slots are not assigned to seats (and frequencies) until a heat is seeded.
 This is strongly recommended if the "Heat" or "Class" methods are used.